Banashankari

 Banashankari is the largest locality in Bangalore, stretching from Mysore Road to Kanakapura Road.
 It is bordered by Byatarayanapura, Nayandahalli, Girinagar, and Rajarajeshwari Nagar in the west; Basavangudi and Hanumanthanagar in the north; Jayanagar and J.P.
 Nagar in the east, and Uttarahalli and Kengeri in the south, encompassing parts of these neighborhoods.

 Transport

 The area boasts excellent connectivity through the Bangalore Metropolitan Transport Corporation.
 Additionally, it features a Volvo bus facility.
 There's a reconstructed bus stand and a Traffic Transit Management Centre.
-Moreover, the Green Line of Namma Metro traverses this locality.
+Moreover, the Banashankari Metro Station of the Green Line of Namma Metro traverses this locality.